Room15Codepath/RoadTrip-LetsGo/README.md

 ### Suggested Stops
 * [ ] User can view route with candidate stops
   * [ ] Coordinates are sent to a Navigation API to generate & display route
-  * [ ] Retrieve & display candidate stops from Yelp API's with filters applied
+  * [ ] Retrieve & display candidate stops from Yelp / Foursquare API's with filters applied
-  * [ ] User can click on a stop to view more details such as location, rating etc (from Yelp's API)
+  * [ ] User can click on a stop to view more details such as location, rating etc (from Yelp / Foursquare API)
-  * [ ] User can filter further
+  * [ ] User can filter further (e.g. by rating, proximity)

 ### Managing Trip Filters
 * [ ] User can save current filter for use next time